sensel/morph-docs/docs/morph.md

 ### Gaming
 ![Sensel Morph Gaming Overlay callouts](img/overlay_gaming_callouts.jpg)

 The Gaming Overlay converts the Morph into a game controller.
-Based on popular controllers, the Gaming Overlay has everything you need to play games.
+Based on popular controllers, the Gaming Overlay has all the controls you need to play games.

+The Gamepad Overlay sends standard Human Interface Device (HID) gamepad events to your computer or smartphone.
+While most _devices_ support this standard, not every _game_ does.
+To bridge this gap, emulators can be used to change HID gamepad events to events that the game can understand, such as XBox controller, Playstation Dualshock, or keyboard events.

+#### Customizing

+If the buttons on the overlay don't perform the right action in the game, use the [SenselApp](#gamepad-overlay) to customize the event values.

+#### Emulating

+For other cases, you can use software to emulate controllers.

+##### Windows

+USB Game Controller - comes with Windows 10.
+Open the USB Game Controller in Windows,  select "Sensel Morph" and click "Properties" to see the available buttons and joysticks.

+[TocaEdit Xbox 360 Controller Emulator](http://www.x360ce.com/) - software lets a controller emulate an Xbox 360 controller and customize gamepad events.
+[Download](http://sensel.com/dl/xbox_gamepad.toca) our mapping file.
+Put this map and the `x360ce.exe` executable file in the same directory as the game executable.

+##### macOS
+Both [Joystick Mapper](http://joystickmapper.com/) and [Enjoyable](https://yukkurigames.com/enjoyable/) map HID events to joystick for game control compatibility.

+##### Browsers
+Some browsers support gamepad input using the Gamepad API.
+Gamepad support can be found on the [Can I Use website](http://caniuse.com/#feat=gamepad)

+##### Bluetooth
+Gamepad-over-Bluetooth will be supported in future releases.

 ### Media Editing
 The Media Editing Overlay is used for editing video and sound.

 ### Art